 The third form of weathering is biological weathering.
 This is essentially a hybrid of the two main weathering forms because biological weathering is weathering due to a biological factor.
 This can include the roots of trees displacing surrounding soil and rocks, which is a physical process, or enzymes breaking down something, which would be a chemical process.

 There are different types of chemical weathering that surround the changing of minerals into its components or into other minerals.
 The three main types are dissolution, oxidation, and hydrolysis.

-Dissolution is the easiest to see of the chemical weathering processes because it is the most common and obvious.
+Dissolution is the easiest form of the chemical weathering processes to see because it is the most common and obvious.
 It is the process of breaking down minerals, due to water, into their component parts.
 They dissolve because of the acid and chemical components in the water.

 Rainfall, which is acidic because of carbon dioxide in the air, has a pH of 5.6 in unpolluted environments.
 Gases such as sulfur dioxide or nitrogen dioxide can react with rainfalls and create pH levels of 4.5 or lower.
 Volcanic eruptions can add large amounts of sulfur dioxide into the atmosphere, which can interact with rainwater.

 As these acidic waters fall onto minerals, many of them break down because of the reaction between the acids and the minerals.
 Calcite will break down into calcium ions because of carbonic acid, which is produced during the interaction of rainwater and carbon dioxide.

 - (carbon dioxide) + (water) → (carbonic acid)

 - CaCO3 + H2CO3 → Ca2+ + 2HCO3–